-The Sylvie Becaert stadium in the ski resort of Le Grand Bornand, France, welcomed the IBU World Cup tour for the latest meeting, the last of 2017.
+The Sylvie Becaert stadium in the ski resort of Le Grand Bornand, France, welcomed the last IBU World Cup tour meeting of 2017.
 The venue is sheltered by the Aravis mountain range, and the wide tracks wind through the village packed with spectators.

 All eyes were on the ELEY sponsored French Team.
-After a strong start to the season the fans expected an impressive performance at their home event.
-Yellow bib Fourcade would be challenging his chief rival this year – Johannes Boe from Norway – and the French women hoped to record their first win of the season.
+After a strong start to the season, fans expected an impressive performance at their home event.
+Yellow bib Fourcade would be challenging his chief rival this year – Johannes Boe from Norway.
+While the French women hoped to record their first win of the season.

 The Women’s Sprint competitors were first on the tracks and started in ideal conditions.
-Kuzmina from Slovakia showed her Olympic winning form to cross the line 40 seconds ahead of Dahlmeier from Germany, with Semerenko of Ukraine in third.
+Kuzmina from Slovakia showed her Olympic winning form to cross the line 40 seconds ahead of Dahlmeier from Germany.
+Ukrainian biathlete Semerenko finished in third.

 Boe cleaned the shooting sections and set a fast ski speed to win the Men’s Sprint.